Nikita Khrushchev: Struggle for power

-Georgy Malenkov, the man who briefly succeeded Stalin as leader of the Soviet Union.
+Georgy Malenkov, the Second Secretary who succeeded Stalin as leader of the Soviet Union.

 On 6 March 1953, Stalin's death was announced, as was the new leadership.
 Malenkov was the new Chairman of the Council of Ministers, with Beria (who consolidated his hold over the security agencies), Kaganovich, Bulganin, and former Foreign Minister Vyacheslav Molotov as first vice-chairmen.
 Those members of the Presidium of the Central Committee who had been recently promoted by Stalin were demoted.
 Khrushchev was relieved of his duties as Party head for Moscow to concentrate on unspecified duties in the Party's Central Committee.
-The New York Times listed Malenkov and Beria first and second among the ten-man Presidium—and Khrushchev last.
+The New York Times listed Malenkov and Beria first and second among the ten-man Presidium – and Khrushchev last.

 However, Malenkov resigned from the secretariat of the Central Committee on 14 March.
-This came due to concerns that he was acquiring too much power.
+This was due to concerns that he was acquiring too much power.
 The major beneficiary was Khrushchev.
-His name appeared atop a revised list of secretaries—indicating that he was now in charge of the party.
+His name appeared atop a revised list of secretaries –the indication that he was now in charge of the party.
 The Central Committee formally elected him First Secretary in September.

 After Stalin's death, Beria launched a number of reforms.
 According to Taubman, "unparalleled in his cynicism, he [Beria] did not let ideology stand in his way.
 Had he prevailed, he would almost certainly have exterminated his colleagues, if only to prevent them from liquidating him.
 In the meantime, however, his burst of reforms rivaled Khrushchev's and in some ways even Gorbachev's".
 One proposal, which was adopted, was an amnesty which eventually led to the freeing of over a million non-political prisoners.
-Another, which was not adopted, was to release East Germany into a united, neutral Germany in exchange for compensation from the West—a proposal considered by Khrushchev to be anti-communist.
+Another, which was not adopted, was to release East Germany into a united, neutral Germany in exchange for compensation from the West –a proposal considered by Khrushchev to be anti-communist.
 Khrushchev allied with Malenkov to block many of Beria's proposals, while the two slowly picked up support from other Presidium members.
 Their campaign against Beria was aided by fears that Beria was planning a military coup, and, according to Khrushchev in his memoirs, by the conviction that "Beria is getting his knives ready for us."
 The key move by Khrushchev and Malenkov was to lure two of Beria's most powerful deputy ministers, Sergei Kruglov and Ivan Serov, to betray their boss.
 This allowed Khrushchev and Malenkov to arrest Beria as Beria belatedly discovered he had lost control of Ministry of Interior troops and the troops of the Kremlin guard.
 On 26 June 1953, Beria was arrested at a Presidium meeting, following extensive military preparations by Khrushchev and his allies.
 Beria was tried in secret and executed in December 1953 with five of his close associates.